-The members' balances on the balance sheet shows a deficit of £168.3m (2016: surplus £34.2m).
+The members' balances on the balance sheet shows a deficit of £259.2m (2017: deficit £168.3m).
 The ability of the syndicate to meet its obligations as they fall due is underpinned by the members' Funds at Lloyd's and the support provided by the Lloyd's chain of security for any members who are unable to meet their underwriting liabilities.
 FAL is further explained in Note 29.